rhwilr/lemur/README.md

 - Implemented `while` loops.
 - Defined my own binary format to save compiled code to file and read binary files in the vm.
+- Added an optimization layer before the compiler to simplify the AST.

 ## Installation